 Our blog post this month comes from a wonderful traveler that we have recently been in touch with, Tara Cannon.

-We decided to put the organization to the test on a recent trip to the Mayan Riviera.
-It could not have been easier due to the thoughtful design of the PFAP website.
+We decided to put the organization to the test on a recent trip to the Fairmont Mayakoba in the Mayan Riviera.
+It could not have been easier due to the thoughtful design of the PfaP website.
 In a few clicks we had located a project in Mexico that needed our support, had a list of requested items, and knew exactly where to drop them off.
 We turned it into a fun little family project with each child contributing some of their allowance money and choosing their own supplies.
-My youngest even collected some donations through her birthday party to put towards the project.
+My youngest even collected some donations through her birthday party to put toward the project.

 The kids choosing supplies with their allowance